stinb/UnderstandForVSCode/README.md

-# Understand for Visual Studio code
+# Understand for Visual Studio Code

 Install this and run Userver to make VSCode communicate with an Understand database.